DICTIONARIES FOR THIRD GRADERS

 “It is so nice of you to give us a Dictionary.
 I found a word that I didn’t even know existed.
 It was so cool!”
 “The dictionary is AWESOME because it makes me smarter than I already am!”

-2014 marks the fifth year that Rotary has given a dictionary to each third grader on the island.
+2018 marked the tenth year of Rotary’s project to give a dictionary to each third grader on the island.

 BLOOD DRIVE Donate a pint (it’s painless and takes less than an hour!) or volunteer to help during the afternoon and evening hours.
-Held at Vashon’s Lutheran Church on the main highway every other month, on a Thursday.
+Held at Vashon’s Lutheran Church on the main highway, usually on a Thursday.
 Neil Jungemann is our lead on this project.

-Rotary also encourages you to donate platelets and/or plasma at one of the offices of the Puget Sound Blood Center.
+Rotary also encourages you to donate platelets and/or plasma at one of the offices of Bloodworks Northwest or at one of the special drives held occasionally on Vashon.
 When you give a pint of whole blood on Vashon, the staff can tell you if you are a candidate for other donations which are also desperately needed.
-These donations take an hour or two in Seattle or one of their other locations….parking is free & easy.
+These donations take an hour or two in Seattle or one of their other locations….parking is free & easy….donation is free & easy….and it makes a huge difference for people who are sick or having surgery.

 Most people can donate whole blood every 8 weeks…make this donation part of your routine only 6 times each year.

 WEDNESDAY NIGHT DINNERS Rotary takes a turn about four times each year to prepare and serve this free community meal at Church of the Holy Spirit just north of town.
-You can volunteer pretty much ANY Wednesday, but the ones to focus on are the Rotary nights coming up:
+You can volunteer pretty much ANY Wednesday, but the ones to focus on are the Rotary nights coming up.
+Next one is January 23, 2019

 FIRST THURSDAY FOOD DRIVE for the Vashon Food Bank Bring non-perishable and shelf-stable foods, including your fresh garden produce, to our Rotary meeting on the first Thursday morning of each month.